-Jazz Ensemble: is an integral part of the overall band program.
+Jazz Ensemble is an integral part of the overall band program.
 A serious effort is made to promote the growth and performance of jazz and related styles of music.
+Membership for the ensemble is determined by auditions held in May.